-If upon completing the master's examination the student has shown evidence of exceptional capability, 'cum laude' (with distinction') will be recorded on the degree certificate.
+If upon completing the master's examination the student has shown evidence of exceptional capabilities, 'cum laude' will be recorded on the degree certificate.

-A student is considered to have exceptional capability if all of the following conditions are met:
+A student is considered to have exceptional capabilities if all of the following conditions are met:

-- the average mark awarded for all courses of the master's examination (except the Final Project (read: master's thesis) is at least an 8.0; - no course was graded less than a 7.0; - each mark needs to be obtained at each course's first attempt [Exception: after approval from the Examination Board a student may re-sit for an exam or re-submit an assignment once when having obtained a 6.0 or 6,5 for that course at the first attempt]; - the mark for the Final Project (read: master's thesis) is at least a 9.0; - the mark for the internship (if applicable) is at least an 8.0; - in the determination of the average grade, the courses that were not graded with a numerical mark (and the non-numerical grade is at least a Pass) or courses for which an exemption was granted are not considered; - the number of courses for which no numerical mark has been given or for which exemption has been granted, spans max.
-30 EC [In case the number of these non-numerically marked courses and/or exemptions exceeds 30 EC, then the Examination Board has to evaluate whether graduation with distinction is possible]; - The study duration is maximally the nominal duration plus 25%.
+- the mark for the Final Project is at least a 9.0; - the average mark awarded for all study units of the master's examination is at least an 8.0; - no course was graded less than a 7.0; - each mark needs to be obtained at each course's first attempt; - in the determination of the average grade, the courses that were not graded with a numerical mark (and the non-numerical grade is at least a Pass) or courses for which an exemption was granted are not considered; - the number of courses for which no numerical mark has been given or for which exemption has been granted, spans max.
+30 EC; - The study duration is maximally the nominal duration plus 25%.

-In special cases and despite not fulfilling these conditions, a member of the student's Graduation Committee or the student is entitled to submit a request for 'cum laude' to the Examination Board.
+In special cases and despite not fulfilling these conditions, the student is entitled to submit a request for 'cum laude' to the Examination Board.